plyint/encpass.sh/extensions/keybase/KEYBASE.md

 password = toomanysecrets
 ```

-Our secret exists on the local filesystem, but need to be pushed to the Keybase remote repo.
-We can confirm this by running a status command.
+Our secret exists on the local filesystem, but needs to be pushed to the Keybase remote repo.
+We can confirm this by running a "status" command.
 ```
 $ encpass.sh status